openforis/sepal-doc/docs/source/team/classroom.rst

 Use the general content
 ^^^^^^^^^^^^^^^^^^^^^^^

 To use the general content in your classrooms you need to add the general content folder to your drive.
 The command has disappeared in 2018 from Google drive.
-Now Goolge only offer the opportunity to create shortcut to other drives which is not sufficient in our case.
+Now Google only offer the opportunity to create shortcut to other drives which is not sufficient in our case.
 As there were too many complains the reintegrated the feature.

 In your drive got to the “share with me" section and click on the “General Class Content” folder.

 .. note::

-    If the content has not been shared wih you ask for it to any of your colleague
+    If the content has not been shared with you ask for it to any of your colleague

 .. image:: ../img/team/classroom/shared-with-me.png

-Then presse :code:`maj+Z`.
+Then press :code:`maj+Z`.
 You should see the following pop-up window.
 By clicking on add the folder will be wired to your own google drive.

 .. image:: ../img/team/classroom/pop-up.png